sandraschi/mcp-studio/README.md

 ## 🎉 **What Makes MCP Studio Special**

 ### **🎯 Mission Control for MCP**
-MCP Studio is the **first comprehensive management platform** for the MCP ecosystem.
+MCP Studio is the **first comprehensive management platform** for the MCP Zoo.
 It bridges the gap between raw MCP servers and user-friendly interfaces.
+(Not a flea circus - these are proper beasts! 🦁)

 ### **⚡ Performance First**
 Built on **FastMCP 2.13.1** and **FastAPI**, providing enterprise-grade performance with developer-friendly APIs.